davidmalcolm/gcc-python-plugin/docs/basics.rst

 Hopefully we'll eventually have the ability to write new GCC passes in Python.
-In the meantime, the main way to write scripts is to register callback functions to be called when various events happen during compilation, such as using :py:data::`gcc.PLUGIN_PASS_EXECUTION` to piggyback off of an existing GCC pass.
+In the meantime, the main way to write scripts is to register callback functions to be called when various events happen during compilation, such as using :py:data:`gcc.PLUGIN_PASS_EXECUTION` to piggyback off of an existing GCC pass.

 .. py:function:: gcc.register_callback(event_id, function, *extraargs)